ms042087/HoYuHin-Website/Notes - 複製.md

 iv) Click ctrl+shift+m to open the serial monitor.
 You should be able to see two values representing the temperature and humidity, separated be a ",".

 ###4.
 Retrieve data from Arduino on the PI
-i) Connect the Arduino with Raspberry PI with a USB cable ii) Run the following code to check the port number:
+i) Connect the Arduino with Raspberry PI with a USB cable
+ii) Run the following code to check the port number:

     ls /dev/tty*
+You should be able to see something like ttyUSB2.
+iii) Run the following python code with replacing the ttyUSBX in the second line of code:

+    import serial

+    ser=serial.Serial("/dev/ttyUSB2",9600)
+    ser.baudrate=9600

+    while True:
+    line = ser.readline().strip();
+    values = line.decode('ascii').split(',')
+    temperature, humidity = [int(s) for s in values]

+    print("temperature = ",float(temperature),"\nhumidity = ",float(humidity),"\n")

-You should be able to see something like ttyUSBX.
+You should be able to see something like
+> temperature = 18.0
+> humidity = 19.0

+appearing in 5 seconds interval.
+This means we successfully retrieve and interpret data from Arduino.
+Check the serial monitor in Arduino to confirm the result.

+###5.
+Install MySQL on the PI
+i) Run the following code:

+    sudo apt-get install python-dev libmysqlclient-dev mysql-client mysql-server sudo pip install mysql-python
+During the installation, you will be prompted to setup the password of the root user.

+ii) Login to MySQL as the root user in the terminal:

+    mysql -u root -p
+ii) Enter your password
-iii)
+iii) Setup a database

+    CREATE DATABASE sensorData;
+    USE sensorData; // Enter the database
+Enter the command \s to see the status, note that the Current databse is now be sensorData.

+    CREATE TABLE TempHumid(CurrentDate DATE, CurrentTime TIME, Temperature NUMERIC, Humidity NUMERIC);

+Enter `SELECT * FROM sensorData.TempHumid;`
+Empty set (0.00 sec) should be displayed since there is no data.
+Click quit to exit the MySQL

+###6.